wordofwarning/wordofwarning.org/current/2016-spring/standen/index.md

 *Presented by* Derelict + Word of Warning *in Manchester + Preston*<br>*Part of* Thursday Lates *at* the Whitworth

 #### In Brief
 An immersive choral sound bath.

-See her <a href="http://" target="_blank">trailer</a>.
+See the <a href="http://youtu.be/pCHcVPjJWRU" target="_blank">trailer</a>.

 #### Manchester Venue + Booking Details
 Date: Thursday 7 April 2016
 Times: 6pm, 6.45pm, 7.30pm, 8.15pm
-<a href="http://www.whitworth.manchester.ac.uk/visit/gettinghere" target="_blank">Venue: the Whitworth</a>, The University of Manchester, Oxford Road, Manchester, M15 6ER
+<a href="http://www.whitworth.manchester.ac.uk/visit/gettinghere" target="_blank">Venue: the Whitworth (Grand Hall)</a>, The University of Manchester, Oxford Road, Manchester, M15 6ER
-<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Tickets: are FREE, please book online</a> in advance as each performance has a limited capacity (remaining tickets will be available at the Whitworth in person from 5pm on the day)
+<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Tickets: are FREE, please book online</a> in advance as each performance has a limited capacity (*remaining tickets will be available at the Whitworth in person from 5pm on the day*).
 Box Office Tel: 07581 299 439 (leave a message + we'll get back to you)

 #### Preston Venue + Booking Details